 Worldwide, we are using 5 trillion plastic bags every year.
 That's 160,000 every second and over 700 per year for every single person on the planet.
 We use plastic bags for an average of just 12 minutes before we dispose of them (with less than 1% being recycled) but it can take up to one thousand years for a plastic bag to break down.
-Hardest hit has been our marine ecosystems and it's thought that by 2050, the world's oceans could contain more plastic than fish (when measured by waste).
-These are seriously staggering facts - and hugely sobering.
+Hardest hit has been our marine ecosystems and it's thought that by 2050, the world's oceans could contain more plastic than fish (when measured by weight).

 Now, we are all so much more aware of the long-lasting and harmful effects of single-use plastic and the global initiative that is International Plastic Bag-Free Day reminds us to ditch the urban tumbleweed and switch to more sustainable ways to convey our shop-bought goodies.